 Which would suit you best – a wine storage cabinet or a multi-temperature wine cabinet?
 What are the differences between the two?
 And, what advantages do Liebherr appliances offer when it comes to storing wine under optimal conditions?
 Read on to learn more about these appliances and about the benefits they offer.
+You can also view our current wine cabinet ranges here

-Let’s assume you’re a wine enthusiast, and that you invest a lot of your precious time and money in selecting high quality wines.
+Let’s assume you’re a wine enthusiast and that you invest a lot of your precious time and money in selecting high-quality wines.
 Wouldn’t knowing that your highly prized wines are being kept under optimal conditions give you peace of mind?
 Inappropriate storage can ruin fine wines – not only that, it can also cost you a lot of money and be extremely frustrating.
 Achieving the best possible storage conditions for wine – conditions under which its full aroma and flavour can unfold – requires the dovetailing of three essential factors: the correct temperature, optimum air quality and protection from UV light.

-As things have developed in our modern homes, there simply isn’t anywhere that has the right climatic conditions for a proper wine cellar anymore.
+As things have developed in our modern homes, there usually isn’t anywhere that has the right climatic conditions for a proper wine cellar.
 The storage areas in more recently built housing are typically too warm and too dry to store wine safely over the long-term.
 Storing wine at too warm-a-temperature isn’t good for it: when the temperature of a wine is too high, the kinetic energy of its molecules increases and this accelerates the maturing process, which increases the likelihood of the wine spoiling.

 As a general rule, a temperature of between +10°C and +12°C is recommended for long-term storage and only wine storage cabinets can guarantee an uncompromised temperature.
 By maintaining an even, constant temperature and an optimised climate, wine storage cabinets offer the very best conditions for storing wine optimally for years.
 They allow wines to develop and reach their full potential in terms of taste and full enjoyment.
 Essentially, the cooler a wine is stored, the longer its ‘life cycle’ or journey to maturation.
 This is where the “Van ’t Hoff” rule applies: it states that, with an increase in temperature of +10°C, biochemical reaction rates double or even treble – so you get the idea of how temperature affects wines.
 Now, let’s get to the heart of the matter: which type of wine cabinet would suit you best…